Frederick Ferdinand Schafer Painting Catalog

 These sparse facts and reports leave the art historian with more questions than answers.
 Perhaps this brevity of history is a virtue, because it means that analysis of Schafer's work must be performed with reference only to the art itself.
 That analysis is the topic of the next section.

-[Next section: Schafer's Artistic Style]
+[Next section: Schafer's artistic style]

 Notes

-note 2: See page 48 of the notes for the exhibition California Landscape Painting, 1860-1885.
+4. See page 48 of the notes for the exhibition California Landscape Painting, 1860–1885.
 Miller does not give a source for this report; it can probably be traced to the 1975 interview by William K. Dick of Schafer's grandson Frederick O. Hughes.

 Before 1880 (Not listed.)